onetep-devel/documentation/starting_with_onetep.rst

 termed *parallel operation*.
-There are two main modes of parallel operation – *distributed-memory* computing (sometimes termed simply *parallelism*), and *shared-memory* computing (sometimes termed *concurrency*). onetep combines both of them, so it will be crucial to understand how they work.
+There are two main modes of parallel operation – *distributed-memory* computing (sometimes termed simply *parallelism*), and *shared-memory* computing (sometimes termed *concurrency*).
+ONETEP combines both of them, so it will be crucial to understand how they work.

 Distributed-memory parallelism (MPI)